-Simon Reed's professional background is in IT development and corporate change management.
-He recently completed a masters degree in peace studies, and has a particular interest in researching, documenting and promoting alternatives to war using evidence-based methods that provide better short term and long term benefits.
-He is also a director of Conscience: Taxes for Peace not War, which campaigns for less spending on militarisation and more on peace-building initiatives, and a trustee of the Institution of Analysts and Programmers.
+Simon Reed's professional background is in IT systems development and corporate change management.
+He recently completed a masters degree in international relations and peace studies, and has a particular interest in researching, documenting and promoting alternatives to war using evidence-based methods that provide better short term and long term benefits.
+He is also a director of Conscience: Taxes for Peace not War, which campaigns for the right for those who object to war for conscience reasons to not pay for it and for less spending on militarisation and more on peace-building initiatives.
+Simon is also a trustee of the Institution of Analysts and Programmers professional body.

 Dr Gillian Smith has a background in the physical sciences, materials engineering and renewable energy systems, working mainly in the power industry.
 In particular, she spent 18 years working in wind energy consultancy.
 Throughout her career, she has sought to avoid military work and follow a more positive direction.

 Alasdair Beal is a chartered civil and structural engineer, working for consulting engineers in Leeds.